Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Introduction

-In this paper, we formulate a joint communication and computing resource allocation (JCCRA) problem for the cell-free massive MIMO-enabled mobile edge network.
-Specifically, with the objective of minimizing energy consumption of all users subject to the ultra-low delay requirements, we intend to design joint allocation of local processor clock speed and uplink transmission power for each user.
+In this paper, we formulate a joint communication and computing resource allocation (JCCRA) problem for the cell-free massive MIMO-enabled mobile edge computing network.
+Specifically, with the objective of minimizing the total energy consumption of the users subject to the ultra-low delay requirements, we intend to design a joint allocation of local processor clock speed and uplink transmission power for each user under the constantly changing computation task load and wireless channel conditions.
 While solving the problem centrally at the CPU can allow for efficient joint resource allocation, global knowledge of the entire network state is required for decision making.
-For instance, information originating from users’ side such as computing demands, maximum tolerable task execution deadlines, and channel conditions should be collected, processed and then the allocation decisions need to be communicated back to the users within the tight delay tolerance, incurring prohibitively significant signaling and communication overheads.
-On the other hand, distributed approaches based on traditional optimization methods may lead to suboptimal performance.
-In general, applying conventional optimization methods or other heuristic algorithms to solve the JCCRA problem in a dynamic mobile edge network necessitates frequent re-evaluation of the optimal allocation strategy, following the non-deterministic task arrivals and stochastic wireless channel conditions.
+For instance, information originating from users’ side such as computing demands, maximum tolerable task execution deadlines, and channel conditions should be collected, processed and then the allocation decisions need to be communicated back to the users within the tight delay tolerance, incurring prohibitively large overhead and additional delay for the two-way information exchange.
+On the other hand, distributed approaches based on traditional optimization methods may lead to suboptimal performance due to lack of a central coordinator.
+Particularly, in a multi-user MEC system, where users compete for a limited communication and computing resources to accomplish computational task execution under stringent delay constraints, conceiving a globally optimal distributed conventional algorithm, that is also robust to time-varying computation task loads of the users, solely based on local observations is a challenging task.
+In general, applying conventional optimization methods or other heuristic algorithms to solve the JCCRA problem in a dynamic mobile edge network necessitates frequent re-evaluation of the optimal allocation strategy, following the non-deterministic task arrivals with time-varying task size and stochastic wireless channel conditions.
+It is also difficult to ensure a steady long-term performance with conventional algorithms relying on a one-shot optimization [11].
 Furthermore, the algorithms must converge within the ultra-low delay tolerance.
-It is also important to note that the joint resource allocation decisions are inter-coupled among the users, which poses additional challenges.
 Consequently, the application of these methods to support time-critical and computation-intensive services is critically limited in practice.
-The JCCRA problem, therefore, calls for an adaptive and robust solution approaches with reasonable complexity and signaling overheads.
+The JCCRA problem, therefore, calls for adaptive and robust solution approaches with reasonable complexity and signaling overheads.